Kishore-HashAgile/Linux-Notes/README.md

 - **`p`**: Paste below cursor

 ## Text Processing
 - **`awk`**: Pattern scanning and processing language

+  Print the first column:
   Example: `awk '{print $1}' file.txt`

+  Print lines 2 to 5:
+  Example: `awk 'NR >= 2 && NR <= 5' file.txt`

+  Print each line with its line number:
+  Example: `awk '{print NR, $0}' file.txt`

+  Process multiple files and print their name:
+  Example: `awk '{print FILENAME, $0}' file1.txt file2.txt`

+  Use the BEGIN block to initialize something before processing lines:
+  Example: `awk 'BEGIN {print "Processing file..."} {print $1} END {print "Finished processing"}' file.txt`

 - **`sed`**: Stream editor for filtering and transforming text

-- Replace the first occurrence of "old" with "new" in each line of file.txt:
+  Replace the first occurrence of "old" with "new" in each line of file.txt:
   Example: `sed 's/old/new/g' file.txt`

-- Replace all occurrences of "old" with "new" in each line:
+  Replace all occurrences of "old" with "new" in each line:
   Example: `sed 's/old/new/g' file.txt`

   Delete the 3rd line in the file: